All Episodes

 That's why I laugh at everyone that says they're on an organic diet and is more nutritious.

-Thanks to the environmental lobby and the ignorance or I should say the the ad coming from the mainstream media we have a bias against chemicals.
+Thanks to the environmental lobby and the ignorance, or I should say the agit prop coming from the mainstream media, we have a bias against chemicals.

-We have a bias against the pharmaceutical industry against drugs.
+We have a bias against the pharmaceutical industry, against drugs.

-Folks drugs for lack of a better description are a good thing.
+Folks, drugs, for lack of a better description, are a good thing.

-Better living through chemicals I mean higher yields are good.
+I mean, higher yields are good.

-But this is the sort of back to nature mother earth religion that is taking a hold of the country and if someone in the in the political arena doesn't stand up pretty soon and lead the way to fight this stuff instead of going along we're gonna wake up one day not only with rotten apples but with our liberties gone.
+And if someone in the political arena doesn't stand up pretty soon and lead the way to fight this stuff instead of going along, we're going to wake up one day not only with rotten apples, but with our liberties gone.

-That is absolutely correct and actually we'll have a bunch of weaklings also because we're not uh able to get what we need from our foods.
+And actually, we'll have a bunch of weaklings also because we're not able to get what we need from our foods.

 Jason, you're up next on the Rush Limbaugh program.